-(iii) Characteristic 3 (Human Rights):
+(iv) Characteristic 4 (Human Rights):

-All companies are screened prior to investment against the Manager's UNGC Exclusion List - which uses MSCI data to identify companies involved in breaches of the UNGC Principles.
+All companies are screened prior to investment against the Investment Manager's UNGC Exclusion List - which uses MSCI data to identify companies involved in breaches of the UNGC Principles.
 Investment in such companies is not allowed at Manager level.
 All ESG exclusion lists are coded into the Algebris' internal automated controls system.
 These have fully integrated pre- and post-trade controls which include the relevant investment guidelines for a particular fund.
 Any attempts at trading a security that is restricted on ESG grounds would trigger a pre-trade alert.
-During 2022, the Fund held no positions in in names listed on the Manager's UNGC exclusion list.
+During 2022, the Fund held no positions in in names listed on the Investment Manager's UNGC exclusion list.

-The Manager will also monitor the existence of human rights policies and commitments at investee level.
-The share of investments in marked by one of our ESG data providers as lacking such policies was 22.89% on average over the year under review, but at the same time the share of investment in companies marked as lacking processes and compliance mechanisms to monitor compliance with UNGC and OECD-GME (which also include human rights) was only 1.89%.
+The Investment Manager will also monitor the existence of human rights policies and commitments at investee level.
+The share of investments in companies lacking such policies was minimal (1.98% on average) over the entire year under review, and it had decreased further (0.2%) in Q4.

-(viii) Characteristics 4 (Labour Relations):
+(ix) Characteristics 5 (Labour Relations):

-All companies are screened prior to investment against the Manager's UNGC Exclusion List - which uses MSCI data to identify companies involved in very serious violations of the UNGC principles, including labour rights.
+All companies are screened prior to investment against the Investment Manager's UNGC Exclusion List - which uses MSCI data to identify companies involved in very serious violations of the UNGC principles, including labour rights.
 The screening includes an assessment of compliance with labour standards (broad and narrow measures).
 Investment in such companies is not allowed at Manager level.
 All ESG exclusion lists are coded into the Algebris' internal automated controls system.
 These have fully integrated pre- and post-trade controls which include the relevant investment guidelines for a particular fund.
 Any attempts at trading a security that is restricted on ESG grounds would trigger a pre-trade alert.
-During 2022, the Fund held no positions in in names listed on the Manager's UNGC exclusion list.
+During 2022, the Fund held no positions in in names listed on the Investment Manager's UNGC exclusion list.

-The Manager monitors the evolution of third-party Labour Practice scores - aggregating a variety of indicators pertaining to labour conditions, health and safety, discrimination, and other relevant labour practices.
-The Manager sources ESG scores from several third party ESG data providers, to increase coverage as much as possible.
-Where available (as is the case in the previous section), the Manager compares scores from different providers to ensure they provide an as consistent picture as possible.
+The Investment Manager monitors the evolution of third-party Labour Practice scores - aggregating a variety of indicators pertaining to labour conditions, health and safety, discrimination, and other relevant labour practices.
+The Investment Manager sources ESG scores from several third party ESG data providers, to increase coverage as much as possible.
+Where available (as is the case in the previous section), the Investment Manager compares scores from different providers to ensure they provide an as consistent picture as possible.
 In this disclosure, and average of scores from two providers has been reported together with the raw underlying scores by each of the providers - for full transparency.

-(ix) Characteristic 5 (Exclusion Policies):
+(x) Characteristic 6 (Exclusion Policies):

-All companies are screened prior to investment against the Manager's ESG Exclusion Lists applicable to the Fund - which flags companies deriving any (>0%) revenues from this activity.
+All companies are screened prior to investment against the Investment Manager's ESG Exclusion Lists applicable to the Fund - which flags companies deriving any (>0%) revenues from this activity.
 Investment in such companies is not allowed at Manager level.
 All ESG exclusion lists are coded into the Algebris' internal automated controls system.
 These have fully integrated pre- and post-trade controls which include the relevant investment guidelines for a particular fund.
 Any attempts at trading a security that is restricted on ESG grounds would trigger a pre-trade alert.
-During 2022, the Fund held no positions in in names listed on the Manager's ESG exclusion lists.
+During 2022, the Fund held no positions in in names listed on the Investment Manager's ESG exclusion lists.

-(x) Characteristic 6 (Voting policy and engagement)
+(xi) Characteristic 7 (Voting policy and engagement)